Olga Lucia Alvarez

 Bridget Mary Meehan

 Bridget Mary Meehan, MA, DMin, Bishop ARCWP, a Sister for Christian Community, serves Mary Mother of Jesus Inclusive Catholic Community in Sarasota, Florida.
 She presides at liturgies, officiates at weddings and offers sacramental ministry.
-Bridget Mary is author of twenty books.
-She is currently Dean of the Doctor of Ministry Program for Global Ministries University.
-Her work in communications media include programs about women priests on Google and YouTube.
-Bridget Mary was ordained a priest in the first USA ordination in Pittsburgh on July 31, 2006 and was ordained a bishop in Santa Barbara, California on April 19, 2009.
+Bridget Mary is the author of twenty books.
+She is currently Dean of the Doctor of Ministry Program for Global Ministries University and co-founder of People’s Catholic Seminary.
+Her work in communications media include programs about women priests on YouTube.
+Bridget Mary was ordained a priest in the first USA ordination in Pittsburgh on July 31, 2006 and ordained a bishop in Santa Barbara, California on April 19, 2009.

 Lorraine Sharpe Meyer